 - Working three-dimensionally

 architecture, slab, scratch and slip, leather-hard, bisque, underglaze, glaze

-Click here to view additional information about working with clay in a printer-friendly format.
+Click here to view additional information about working with clay.

 YOU WILL NEED

 - 12- x 18-inch Masonite boards with one side unfinished (one for each child) or canvas to cover the work surface

 - Clay (three to four grapefruit-sized balls for each child, depending on the sizes of the houses)